 Christmas is around the corner and all you can think about is having that home-cooked turkey dinner.
-With all the fun and games that this time of the year brings, it is easy to forget that you are still a law student and that there is plenty for you to be doing in between the family get-togethers, last minute shopping and festive baking.
+With all the fun and games that this time of the year brings, it is easy to forget about your legal studies and that there is plenty for you to be doing in between the family get-togethers, last minute shopping and festive baking.

 This article aims to give you some advice on the key things you should be doing during the festive period.